Variance Reduced Random Relaxed Projection Method for Constrained Finite-sum Minimization Problems: Introduction

-where $\alpha_k> 0$ is the step-size and $\Pi_C(\cdot)$ denotes the projection map onto $C$.
+A straightforward algorithm for problem~\eqref{1.1} is the projected gradient method~(PGM) whose iteration takes the form $ \bm{x}^{k+1}=\Pi_C \left(\bm{x}^k-\alpha_k\nabla f(\bm{x}^k) \right) $, where $\alpha_k> 0$ is the step-size and $\Pi_C(\cdot)$ denotes the projection map onto $C$.
 The theory on PGM is rather complete, at least for convex problems.
-For example, it can be proved that under mild assumptions and a suitable choice of the step-sizes $\alpha_k$, PGM converges to an optimal solution with a sublinear rate $\mathcal{O}(1/K)$~\cite{beck2017first}, where $K$ is the total number of iterations.
+For example, it can be proved that under mild assumptions, PGM converges to an optimal solution with a sublinear rate $\mathcal{O}(1/K)$~\cite{beck2017first}, where $K$ is the total number of iterations.
 Under stronger assumptions, it is also proved that PGM converges linearly to an optimal solution~\cite{Nesterov2018} (\ie, $\mathcal{O}(c^K)$ for some $c\in (0,1)$).